eyals/google-calendar-attributes-automation/README.md

 # Google Calendar Event Attributes Automation

+**Follow the configuration steps below for it to run on your calendar**

 ### Intro
 This script allows you to automatically set some properties of an event based on the event title prefix.